-Shoulder pain is a common problem^{1,2}.
+Shoulder pain is a common problem.
 The most commonly done investigation for it is the shoulder radiograph.
 Most of the time, it is non-conclusive, especially when there is no history of trauma.
-Magnetic Resonance Imaging (MRI) has been proven to be very effective and accurate in diagnosing common shoulder pathologies related to ligaments, muscles and bones3.
+Magnetic Resonance Imaging (MRI) has been proven to be very effective and accurate in diagnosing common shoulder pathologies related to ligaments, muscles and bones.
 MRI is not a cost-effective modality and has limited availability.
-It is also time consuming and has limitations due to claustrophobia, metallic implants, etc. Ultrasound (US) has been gaining popularity for evaluating musculoskeletal diseases, especially joints4.
-The ultrasound shoulder has been proven equivocal to MRI in many aspects5.
+It is also time consuming and has limitations due to claustrophobia, metallic implants, etc. Ultrasound (US) has been gaining popularity for evaluating musculoskeletal diseases, especially joints.
+The ultrasound shoulder has been proven equivocal to MRI in many aspects.
 In addition, the US provides dynamic study, which is impossible in MRI.
 Furthermore, many interventions can be done under US guidance.
 The sole limitation of the US is that it is operator dependent.
-Still, in the experienced hands, it can be an effective diagnostic and prognostic radiological modality as a significant difference may occur in clinical and sonographic findings^{6,7}.
+Still, in the experienced hands, it can be an effective diagnostic and prognostic radiological modality as a significant difference may occur in clinical and sonographic findings.

-Non-traumatic shoulder chronic shoulder pain is a common complaint in routine rehabilitation, geriatrics and orthopaedic outpatient departments (OPD's)8.
-Xray advised in these patients provides no clinically significant information.
+Non-traumatic shoulder chronic shoulder pain is a common complaint in routine rehabilitation, geriatrics and orthopaedic outpatient departments (OPD's).
+X-ray advised in these patients provides no clinically significant information.
 Although many criteria for diagnosing rotator cuff syndrome, impingement syndrome and bursitis have been proposed on X-ray, their accuracy and validity are always questionable.
-A recent comparative study between X-ray shoulders and the US was done in Bangladesh9.
-The study revealed that many X-rays were normal despite having clinical symptoms and positive shoulder ultrasounds9.
-MRI has been proven to be the gold doi: 10.22442/jlumhs.2023.01035
+A recent comparative study between X-ray shoulders and the US was done in Bangladesh.
+The study revealed that many X-rays were normal despite having clinical symptoms and positive shoulder ultrasounds.
+MRI has been proven to be the gold standard in diagnosing musculoskeletal pathologies.
+However, its limited availability and cost have limited its use.
+The US shoulder has gained popularity in recent years due to its high sensitivity and specificity for efficiently diagnosing shoulder joint pathologies.